bazelbuild/bazel/site/docs/skylark/rules-tutorial.md

 ## Evaluation model

 Before going further, it's important to understand how the code is evaluated.

-Let's update `foo.bzl` with some print statements:
+Update `foo.bzl` with some print statements:

 ```python
 def _foo_binary_impl(ctx):